Ash-codes18/Timetable_LPU/README.md

 *Homepage - Easily choose the semester you want to view.*

 ![Timetable](/images/timetable.png)
-*Timetable - Clear visualization of your class schedule for the selected semester.*
+*Timetable - Clear visualization of the class schedule for the selected semester.*

 ## Contributing